bokkagroup/atom/README.md

 __index.php__ - If you're familiar with other MVC environments you're likely familiar with a router.
 The idea is fairly simple, have a single point of entry that loads each part of the application as it's needed.
 More ofthen than not, these routes correlate directly to a page or data type.

-Wordpress has a built in router.
-If you've built custom themes before you know that you can use specific naming conventions for your files that Wordpress will automatically use in specific situations.
+WordPress has a built in router.
+If you've built custom themes before you know that you can use specific naming conventions for your files that WordPress will automatically use in specific situations.
 For example `single-carrots.php` will be used to display the details of a single post of the post type `carrots`.

 We don't have to use these multiple files which often clutters our our codebase.
 We can use core helper functions to help us set up our routes.
 You are likely familiar with some of these: